mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 Study the following Q-Table procedures:

-* the first procedure  allows you to access a row of the Q-Table, which is a list of two numbers,
+* the first procedure  allows you to access a <em>row</em> of the Q-Table, which is a list of two numbers,

 ![Q-Table row](../images/RL_tamethedog/Procedure_QTableRow.png){:.enlargeImage}

-* the second procedure allows access to an individual cell of the Q-Table, which is a number
+* the second procedure allows access to an <em>individual cell</em> of the Q-Table, which is a number

 ![Q-Table cell](../images/RL_tamethedog/Procedure_QTableRowColumn.png){:.enlargeImage}

-* the third procedure allows you to assign a value to a given cell of the Q-Table.
+* the third procedure allows you to <em>assign</em> a value to a given cell of the Q-Table.

 ![Q-Table set](../images/RL_tamethedog/Procedure_setQTable.png){:.enlargeImage}